manishakarki70/BIXI-Bike-Dashboard/README.md

-# 🚲 BIXI Montréal Usage Dashboard
+# 🚲 BIXI-Montréal Usage Dashboard

+**BIXI** is a popular bike-sharing service in Montréal, Québec, and it's one of North America's most successful bike-sharing systems.
+BIXI provides public bicycles that people can rent short-term using docking stations spread throughout the city, especially from spring to fall.

+---

 ## 📌 Project Overview